+Financial planning:

-Financial planning: May cover topics such as retirement, superannuation, mortgages and pension eligibility; life and health insurance; and the needs of others who are financially dependent on you.
+May cover topics such as retirement, superannuation, mortgages and pension eligibility; life and health insurance; and the needs of others who are financially dependent on you.

-Enduring Power of Attorney: A legal document that enables you to appoint a person, or persons, to make financial and property decisions on your behalf when you become legally incapable of making those decisions.
+Enduring Power of Attorney:

+A legal document that enables you to appoint a person, or persons, to make financial and property decisions on your behalf when you legally don't have the capacity to make those decisions.